AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 // is there a need to synchronize in time the ordering of operations/messages?

+#let coordinator = box(circle(radius: 0.35em, fill: theme.peach.lighten(70%), stroke: theme.peach.lighten(20%)), baseline: 0.05em)
+#let follower = box(circle(radius: 0.35em, fill: theme.blue.lighten(70%), stroke: theme.blue.lighten(20%)), baseline: 0.05em)

+#let communication-line = {
+  let l = line(length: 5pt, stroke: theme.overlay2)
+  let n = 3
+  let lines = range(n).map(_ => l)
+  box(grid(rows: 1, columns: n, column-gutter: 0.3em, ..lines), baseline: -0.25em)
+}

+#let velocity-vector = {
+// #polygon(
+//   fill: blue.lighten(80%),
+//   stroke: blue,
+//   (20%, 0pt),
+//   (60%, 0pt),
+//   (80%, 2cm),
+//   (0%,  2cm),
+// )
+  let c = theme.maroon.lighten(30%)
+  let arrow-head = polygon(fill: c, (0em, 0em), (0em, -0.7em), (0.7em, -0.35em))
+  let dots = 3
+  let dotted = grid(rows: 1, columns: dots, column-gutter: 0.1em, ..range(dots).map(_ => text(c, [.])))
+  box(dotted, baseline: -0.25em)
+  box(arrow-head, baseline: 0.05em)
+  // box(grid(rows: 1, columns: 2, column-gutter: 0.3em, dotted, arrow-head, ), baseline: -0.5em)
+  // box(polygon(fill: c, (0pt, 0pt), (0pt, -8pt), (8pt, -4pt)), baseline: -0.5em)
+}

+  // line(from, to, stroke: (dash: "dashed", paint: theme.overlay2))

+  // velocity
+  // let c = theme.maroon.lighten(30%)
+#figure(
+  std-block(
+    image("../../figures/out/multi-robot-path-planning-classification.svg", width: 80%),
+  ),
+  caption: [Multi-robot path planning can at a high level be classified as: Centralized or Decentralized, Distributed, depending on how decisions are arrived at across the group of robots.
+Orange #coordinator are robotic agents that take part in path planning.
+Blue #follower are ones that receive instructions on how to update its state.
+An #communication-line edge represent communication between the two vertices. #velocity-vector represent the planned velocity at the current timestep.
+]
+) <f.multi-robot-path-planning-classification>

+In the centralized case path planning solutions are laid out in hiearchial structure, where a single computing unit, either a server or another robotic agent, is responsible for generating a joint path for all robots to follow.
+In this model robots will unicast relevant information about their current state to the decision maker.
+And receive instructions from it on what trajectory they have to follow.

+Fethi Matoui et al@matoui_contribution_2020 explore a centralized approach where they make use of an #acr("APF") to

+#line(length: 100%, stroke: 10pt + theme.maroon)

+When a viable set of paths are found they are

+more fault tolerant and robust in complex dynamic environments

+// Each approach has its pros and cons and can be equally applicable depending on the

+Central solver

+increased coordination

 #k[
   Good words/sentences to use:
   - static/holonomic and dynamic/non-holonomically-constrained systems